-Ork Commandos in Warhammer 40k are fairly skilled at being stealthy, but their greatest strength is the fact that no one is expecting Orks to be sneaky.
+- Ork Kommandos are fairly skilled at being stealthy, but their greatest strength is the fact that no one is expecting Orks to be sneaky.
 Fanon holds that they also dress in bright purple, because you never see troops in purple armor... they're that sneaky!

-Both Warhammer and Warhammer40000 live and breathe this trope.
+- Both Warhammer and 40K live and breathe this trope.
 However, special mention has to go to Harpies and Daemonettes, whose official models (especially in previous editions) were both topless and anatomically correct.